How To Identify and Report Scams on Upwork in 2026

 Unfortunately, there are bad actors who try to take advantage of internet users everywhere.
 We work around the clock to catch scammers on Upwork before they can target our customers, but scams are always evolving.
 As a result, some scams may slip through and make it to our users before we can catch them.

-By remaining alert for suspicious activity and following these steps to report scams, you can help us keep everyone safe on Upwork.
+By remaining alert for suspicious activity and following these steps to report scams that target Upwork accounts, you can help us keep everyone safe on Upwork.

 These three steps will help you stay safe when using the Upwork platform.